 - a) The mains connection must be properly grounded and the supply lines fitted with fuses of the specified rating.
-The mains cable must be properly secured and protected from possible damage. - b) High voltage exists at the torch when power is applied and the pilot arc is struck (up to 95V), and when the main arc is cutting (95V).
+The mains cable must be properly secured and protected from possible damage. - b) High voltage exists at the torch when power is applied and the pilot arc is struck (up to 300V), and when the main arc is cutting (150V).
 Under no circumstances should anyone touch the nozzle with power applied to the torch.
 All adjustments and replacement of parts should be done with the power unit supply isolated.
 The torch should not be used in excessively wet conditions or if the torch or hose set are damaged in any way. - c) The mains supply should be isolated from the unit AT THE SUPPLY before removing any panels from the unit.
 Only authorised service personnel should remove panels. - d) Keep the work area clear of all inflammable materials.
 Ensure that any material ejected from the cut is not a hazard to the operator or to others. - e) Protection is necessary against ultraviolet radiation emitted from the arc.
 A helmet or shield with shade glass is recommended.
 Wear gloves and adequate protective clothing where appropriate.
 Adequate screening should be arranged to protect others in the vicinity or passing by in a similar manner to that required for arc welding operations. - f) Adequate ventilation or fume extraction to remove the cutting fume and dust is required at all times around any plasma cutting operation.
-When cutting flat sheet, a shallow water bed cutting table will greatly reduce the fumes and dust which mainly occur below the cut. - g) The plasma power unit should be positioned on stable level ground and if necessary secured against any unwanted movement. - h) The operation of this equipment and the plasma cutting process can result in noise levels that could be harmful.
-The employer should undertake a noise assessment to monitor compliance with relevant legislation. - i) Material to be cut should be supported in such a way that any material cut from the work piece will not be a hazard and fall onto the user, the equipment, or others in the vicinity. - j) Care should be taken when manoevering the hose set with the hand held torch so that it does not snag on objects or other equipment which may result in damage to the hose set, or topple the objects or equipment.
-Excessive mechanical tension may result in damage to the hose set connections or to the hose set components themselves.
+When cutting flat sheet, a shallow water bed cutting table will greatly reduce the fumes and dust which mainly occur below the cut. - g) The wheels on the unit are meant for ease of movement around the work place and should not be used over rough surfaces nor at excessive speeds. - h) The plasma power unit should be positioned on stable level ground and if necessary secured against any unwanted movement. - i) The operation of this equipment and the plasma cutting process can result in noise levels that could be harmful, The employer should undertake a noise assessment to monitor compliance with relevant legislation. - j) Material to be cut should be supported in such a way that any material cut from the work piece will not be a hazard and fall onto the user, the equipment, or others in the vicinity. - k) Care should be taken when manoevering the hose set with either a hand held torch or one connected to a robot arm or profiler, that it does not snag on objects or other equipment which may result in damage to the hose set, or topple the objects or equipment.
+Hose sets that are subject to excessive mechanical tension may result in damage to the hose set connections at the machine or the hose set components themselves.